noir-lang/noir/docs/docs/getting_started/aztecnr-getting-started.md

 ## Prevent double spending

 Because our counters are private, the network can't directly verify if a note was spent or not, which could lead to double-spending.
-To solve this, we use a nullifier - a unique identifier generated from each spent note and its owner.
+To solve this, we use a nullifier - a unique identifier generated from each spent note and its nullifier key.
 Although this isn't really an issue in this simple smart contract, Aztec injects a special function called `compute_note_hash_and_nullifier` to determine these values for any given note produced by this contract.

 ## Getting a counter